eoyilmaz/MZ_Flow_Temp_processor/README.md

 - Real-time plots visualize flow and temperature profiles during processing.
 - The processed G-code is saved, and optionally, your slicer viewer is launched.

+## What to expect

+This tool automatically analyzes your print and makes small adjustments to the flow and nozzle temperature to help your printer keep up with changes in flow.

+Temperature changes are made gradually, not instantly, because the printer's heater takes time to respond - so you won't see sudden jumps, but smooth transitions.
+This helps prevent issues like under extrusion and improves layer bonding, especially on complex or fast prints.

+After running the script you can preview the changes in your slicer if enabled.

 ---

 ## Exit Codes